SeldonIO/seldonio.github.com/concepts.md

  1. **maxRecsCount** the maximum recommendations that this alg should return.
 Even if the alg cannot create this many, it should still return as many as possible as they can be used in certain combiner configurations.

 All algorithms must conform to the ItemRecommendationAlgorithm interface and be defined spring components.
 This is to allow easy discovery of all algorithms when the server starts.

-## Runtime Preditive Scoring

-Runtime predictive scoring algorithms take a set of features passed in and score those against a model that has been trained to predict a target variable supplied from the initial data sent in as events.

 ## Includer